stnnnghm/stnnnghm/README.md

 ### A Little Bit About Me..

 My most recent Go projects involved:
+- Developing microservices and APIs for one of the world's largest [computer manufacturers](https://www.hp.com) :computer:
 - Maintaining a _golang_ monorepo containing most of the [company's](https://www.bayer.com/en/) scientific data collections :nerd_face:
 - Maintaing a dynamic ticketing application for the [largest ticket vendor](https://www.ticketmaster.com/) in the US :robot:
 - I've even helped develop a new credit processing platform for an [awesome financial firm](https://www.americanexpress.com/) :credit_card: